denten-books/plain-text/0-intro.md

 the displaced to once again transform habituated experience into meaningful information.
 In exile, "everything is unusual," he wrote [@flusser_does_2011, 81].
 The migrant experiences the world as an ex-perience [*er-fahrung*], or literally a driving out.
-Discovery, he concludes can "begin as soon as the blanket is pulled away," where the familiar objects can pass into view again [@flusser_does_2011, 86-7].
+Discovery, he concluded can "begin as soon as the blanket is pulled away," where the familiar objects can pass into view again [@flusser_does_2011, 86-7].

-Our challenge today is to uproot ourselves from the comfort that rapidly descended on the dwellings of our intellectual life.
-Known quantities like papers and books disappeared into the background.
-Mistaken for neutral conduits of information, their electronic counterparts appear to gain a sense of agency of their own.
+Our challenge today is to uproot ourselves from the comfort that rapidly descends on the dwellings of our intellectual life.
+Known quantities like papers and books have long disappeared into the background.
+Mistaken for neutral conduits of information, their electronic counterparts acquire a sense of agency of their own.
 Devices that "watch," "hear," "see," and "think" give rise to object phenomenology and the internet of things.
-Such objects threaten to enter the network as independent agents.
+Such seemingly smart objects threaten to enter the network as independent agents.
 Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Microsoft *Surface* and PixelSense, product names form the life cycle of an actual "smart" table [@marx_captial_1906, 82; @wigdor_designing_2009].

 By mistaking things for animate actors, we ourselves have become enmeshed in a system of digital production that commodifies human experience.
-Objects that surround us collect our reading habits, social interactions, and intimate conversations.[^ln-exposed] But the actual living agents that benefit from the trade in personal information are neither objectified nor post-human.
+Objects that surround us collect our reading habits, social interactions, and intimate conversations.[^ln-exposed] But the actual living agents that benefit from the trade in personal information are neither cyborgs nor post-human assemblages.
 The bargain that trades critical understanding for comfort benefits specific interests, like multinational corporations and government intelligence agencies.
-The rhetoric about smart objects shifts our attention from the seats of power to things dumb, powerless, and indifferent to our protestations.
+The rhetoric around smart objects shifts our attention from the seats of power to things dumb, powerless, and indifferent to our protestations.

-The internal exile that we must undergo for the book and the desk to come into view again cannot compare in difficulty to the experience of physical displacement that follows natural disaster, war, poverty, and political instability.
-Yet, our systematic reluctance to take on even those small intellectual discomforts that could lead to acts of localized dissent and disobedience---to write using free software or to publish in open-source journals for example---cannot be said to exist apart form the complex global systems that perpetuate violence and inequity.
+The internal exile that we must undergo for the "smart" book and the desk to come into view again cannot compare in difficulty to the experience of physical displacement that follows natural disaster, war, poverty, and political instability.
+Yet, our systematic reluctance to take on even those small intellectual discomforts that could lead to acts of localized dissent and disobedience---to write using free software or to publish in open-source journals for example---cannot be said to exist apart from the complex systems that perpetuate violence and inequity globally.
 The emotional affirmation that accompanies exuberant social networking brings with it the governing structures used widely in the name of law enforcement and national security.
-Comfort and security comprise part and parcel of the same ill-conceived bargain that leads to critical disempowerment.
-But where it is difficult to imagine or to enact strategies of digital disobedience on the pandemic level, we can begin to address them through the numerous and seemingly mundane series of micro transactions that ultimately comprise the grand bargain.
+Comfort and security in fact comprise part and parcel of the same ill-conceived bargain that leads to critical disempowerment.
+But where it is difficult to imagine or to enact strategies of digital disobedience on the pandemic level, we can begin to address them through the numerous and seemingly mundane series of micro transactions that ultimately comprise the material foundations of intellectual life.

 To pick up an electronic book and to take it apart may be against the law in some jurisdictions.[^ln-dmca] However, given the extent to which emerging